thwill1000/mmb4l/README.md

 ## 7. MMB4L specific extensions to MMBasic

 MMB4L implements a small number of extensions to MMBasic 5.07.03:

+### Automatic path completion

+At the MMB4L prompt pressing the TAB key will attempt to complete (as far as can be unambiguously determined) a filename that is currently being typed, or sound the console bell if no completion is possible.

 ### The "bang" command !